leotai97/PicMan/README.md

 # PicMan
 Picture Manager, a program designed to manage several different directories of JPEG images with the help of MySQL.

 Written in c++ on Windows 10.
-Uses 2 custom libaries, AWindowsLib and AWindowsProse both on GitHub under my account.
+Uses a custom libary, AWindowsLib, on GitHub under my account.
 PicMan uses mysql-connector-odbc-8.0.29-winx64.msi for connecting to the database.

 Picture Manager was written and developed to sort through hundreds of images of a specific subject matter coming from many different sources.
 It's used to group pictures under a directory together into sets.
 It can test for exact duplication.
 Pictures can be sorted by color to help find additional pictures of a set or to weed out near duplicate images.
 Images can be tagged with either global or folder level hash tags to help with organization.